mixersoft/snappi-assets-picker/README.md

 {
 id : identifier,	// unique identifier string of the image.
 (String) uuid : uuid,		// uuid of the image.
+(String) label : label,		// file name of the image.
 (String) orig_ext : orig_ext,	// extension of the image file.
 [JPG | PNG] data : imageData,	// image data, Base64 encoding of the image data, OR the image file URI, depending on options used.
 (String) exif : {